-- Statements of ethical standards specify that FAP personnel respect privacy and maintain confidentiality in communications and records as delineated by privacy laws. - Statements of ethical standards specify limits on disclosure of information contained in students' records as well as requirements to disclose to appropriate authorities. - Statements of ethical standards address conflicts of interest, or appearance thereof, by personnel in the performance of their work and reflect the responsibility of personnel to be fair, objective, and impartial in their interactions with others.

-• Statements of ethical standards reference management of institutional funds, appropriate behavior regarding research and assessment with human participants, confidentiality of research and assessment data, students' rights and responsibilities, and issues surrounding scholarly integrity.
+- Statements of ethical standards specify that the program personnel respect privacy and maintain confidentiality in communications and records as delineated by privacy laws. - Statements of ethical standards specify limits on disclosure of information contained in students' records as well as requirements to disclose to appropriate authorities. - Statements of ethical standards address conflicts of interest, or appearance thereof, by personnel in the performance of their work and reflect the responsibility of personnel to be fair, objective, and impartial in their interactions with others. - Statements of ethical standards reference management of institutional funds, appropriate behavior regarding research and assessment with human participants, confidentiality of research and assessment data, students' rights and responsibilities, and issues surrounding scholarly integrity. - Statements of ethical standards include the expectation that personnel confront and hold accountable other personnel who exhibit unethical behavior.